gamadjg/odin-project-inventory-app/readme.md

 ## Features

 - Users can create their own card.
-A document within the corresponding mongodb collection is generated to store the information.
+A document within the corresponding mongoDB collection is generated to store the information.

 ## Packages, Frameworks, and Technology